-"Eightyne degrees."
+"Eighty-one degrees."

-Jonas was so frustrated that he could not speak for fear of uttering an obscenity or a low, savage snarl of anger.
+Jonas was so frustrated that he could not speak-for fear of uttering an obscenity or a low, savage snarl of anger.
 They had made all the right moves, but they were losing.
 He hated losing.
 He hated Death.
-He file:///G|/rah/Dean%20R.%20Koontz/Dean%20R.%20Koontz%20-%20Hideaway.txt (36 of 246) [2/9/2004 10:01:14 PM]

-hated the limitations of modern medicine, all circumscriptions of human knowledge, and his own inadequacies.
+He hated the limitations of modern medicine, all circumscriptions of human knowledge, and his own inadequacies.